Blog

 In addition to these features, Salesflare also integrates with other tools and platforms.
 It natively integrates with apps like Zapier and Integromat, which allow you to connect other apps with your Salesflare CRM non-natively.
 Zapier, for example, lets you connect Salesflare with 3000+ other apps.

 Salesflare houses all its functionalities in a straightforward, albeit more expensive pricing structure compared to Pipedrive.
-Starting at $29 and going as high as $99, all of the payment plans offers email-finding credits and personalized support.
+Starting at $29 and going as high as $99, all of the payment plans offer email-finding credits and personalized support.

 Overall, Salesflare does a good job at automating lead generation and offering seamless email integration for personalized follow-ups for B2B businesses.
 But like every CRM, it also has its limitations.
 The absence of a built-in dialer means you’d have to rely on third-party apps for calls, which can be cumbersome if you are looking for an all-in-one solution.

-Additionally, even though Salesflare offers a range of integrations through Zapier, its limited native integrations, may be a challenge if your business requires direct, extensive integration capabilities with a wide range of platforms.
+Additionally, even though Salesflare offers a range of integrations through Zapier, its limited native integrations may be a challenge if your business requires direct, extensive integration capabilities with a wide range of platforms.

 4. Close